 Social Media Press Release

-This is something I just heard about the past week, however I heard about it twice at two different locations, and have just been asked to speak about it.
-Shift Communications has created the first social media press release which changes the format of how press releases are typically presented to the media and has added sections for multimedia presentations, social bookmarking features, and RSS (there’s that math equation again).
+This is something I just heard about the past week, however, I heard about it twice at two different locations, and have just been asked to speak about it.
+Shift Communications has created the first social media press release which changes the format of how press releases are typically presented to the media and have added sections for multimedia presentations, social bookmarking features, and RSS (there’s that math equation again).
 At the PRSA panel Marlon Manuel, assistant features editor, Atlanta Journal-Constitution endorsed the value of such a presentation.
 I wanted to take it one step further.
 I asked him if a press release such as this was presented along with links to a number of bloggers who had already picked up the story, would it be a more compelling story to look into.
 Indeed, he felt it just might be.
 So, where do you get your media and who is paying attention?

-My final thought on the PRSA panel was that although it seems like these tools are coming at us at lightening speed (they are) and it feels like we need to understand how to use each of them, (you will) the best way to embrace this is to start using such tools for fun.
+My final thought on the PRSA panel was that although it seems like these tools are coming at us at lightning speed (they are) and it feels like we need to understand how to use each of them, (you will) the best way to embrace this is to start using such tools for fun.
 Explore the online communities that you are interested in and share your knowledge as well as learn with others.
 That is what social networking is all about, both online and offline.